CCargo

 Each stakeholder relies on wildly different technology stacks from pen and paper to custom in-house software to any of the hundreds of logistics tools available today.

 Small and mid-sized BCOs have zero visibility into a shipment while in transit, in a warehouse, or in port.
-Meanwhile, external 3PLs and FFs have no warning for incoming shipments from their BCOs or other 3PLs.
+Meanwhile, external 3PLs and FFs have little warning for incoming shipments from their BCOs or other 3PLs.

 The standard security measure for freight, regardless of value, is only a piece of tape.
 This lets the BCO know if their cargo was tampered with but not when, where, and by whom.